smartfile/django-transfer/README.rst

 - `mod_upload`_ for Nginx

-The first three of the above allow the web application to emit a header instructing the server to transfer a file to the HTTP client.
-This way, the web app still receives the download request, can perform any checks required, and can send a header instead of the actual file contents.
+The first three of the above allow the web application to emit a header instructing the content server  to transfer a file to the HTTP client.
+This way, the web app still receives the download request, performs any checks required, and sends a header instead of the actual file contents.

-The last, `mod_upload`_ does something similar, but for file UPLOADS. mod_upload will receive files POSTed to the server, and save them off to temporary files.
-Then it will forward the request to the web application, replacing the file bodies with paths to the temporary files containing them.
+The last, `mod_upload`_ does something similar, but for file UPLOADS. mod_upload will receive files POSTed to the server and save them off to temporary files.
+It will the forward the request to the web application, replacing the file bodies with paths to the temporary files containing them.